-1) If no critical judgements and estimates and assumptions applied, the following should be disclosed in the financial statements:
+1) If no critical judgements and estimates and assumptions are applied, the following should be disclosed in the financial statements:

-"In the preparation of the financial statements, there were no critical judgements that management made in the process of applying the Group's accounting policies that have a significant effect on the amounts recognised in the financial statements, nor key assumptions concerning the future, and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year."
+"In the preparation of the financial statements, there were no critical judgements and significant assumptions made by management in the process of applying the Group's accounting policies that have a significant effect on the amounts recognised.
+There are no key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year."